raine/teloxide/README.md

  - [crapstone/hsctt](https://codeberg.org/crapstones-bots/hsctt) — A Telegram bot that searches for HTTP status codes in all messages and replies with the text form.
  - [alenpaul2001/AurSearchBot](https://gitlab.com/alenpaul2001/aursearchbot) — Telegram bot for searching AUR in inline mode.
  - [studiedlist/EddieBot](https://gitlab.com/studiedlist/eddie-bot) — Chatting bot with several entertainment features.
+ - [raine/tgreddit](https://gitlab.com/raine/tgreddit) — A bot that sends the top posts of your favorite subreddits to Telegram.

 ## Contributing